-Using 4mm needles cast on 27 for base edge in main colour (M)
+Using 4 mm needles, cast on 27sts for base edge, using double knit wool in your main colour (M)

 Knit 2 rows